rreusser/regl-gpu-lines/README.md

 - `miterLimit` (number): Maximum extension of miter joins, in multiples of line widths, before they fall back to bevel joins.
 - `vertexCount` (number): Total number of line vertices
 - `endpointCount` (object): Total number of endpoints drawn (number of endpoint vertices divided by three)
-- `vertexBuffers`: (object): Object containing regl buffer objects for each line vertex attribute, indexed by attribute name
+- `vertexAttributes`: (object): Object containing regl buffer objects for each line vertex attribute, indexed by attribute name
-- `endpointBuffers`: (object): Object containing regl buffer objects for each line endpoint vertex attribute, indexed by attribute name
+- `endpointAttributes`: (object): Object containing regl buffer objects for each line endpoint vertex attribute, indexed by attribute name

 ## License